TC406/MMD/README.md

 ___________

-The files related to our experiments (the Skoltech project):
+The files related to our experiments (the Skoltech "PRINCIPLES OF APPLIED STATISTICS" course project):

 1) toy_dataset_experiments.ipynb
 2) VAE_plot_reproduction.py